-- Registered community or charitable organisations seeking ad hoc or crisis funding. - Event or activity that displays a strong and relevant benefit to the local community, but is unable to meet requirements for a community grant.
+- Registered community or charitable organisations seeking ad hoc or crisis funding. - Event or activity that displays a strong and relevant benefit to the local community but is unable to meet requirements for a community grant. - Community groups or organisations that provide a service at Shire events to support outcomes aligned with the events objectives.